php-fig/fig-standards/bylaws/004-psr-workflow.md

 The Coordinator must initiate an entrance vote to enquire whether the members of PHP-FIG are generally interested in publishing a PSR for the proposed subject, even if they disagree with the details of the proposal.
-The coordinator must announce th vote on the Mailing List in a thread titled "[VOTE][Entrance] Title of the proposal".
+The coordinator must announce the vote on the Mailing List in a thread titled "[VOTE][Entrance] Title of the proposal".
 The vote must adhere to [the voting protocol][voting].

 If the vote passes, the proposal officially enters Draft stage.
 The proposal receives a PSR number